 As Lord Tarly faces the distasteful reality of sacrificing honour to gain power, his son faces his own distasteful reality: the greyscale of Jorah Mormont.
 Oooh that would make a lovely album title.
 Anyway, the ArchMaester is busy telling Ser Jorah to either kill himself or get gone because either way he’s a dead man, while Sam screws his face up with all the pity he can summon and we all know this is going to end with Sam helping Ser Jorah.
 Whether or not he succeeds will remain to be seen.

 The Imp’s cleverness convinces all thee women, even making Olenna Tyrell smile.
 Almost.
 Not nearly enough though, as the Queen of Thorns, hellbent on taking her pound of Cersei’s flesh, tells Daenerys that she’s basically made a career of ignoring clever men, that peace is bullshit and that there’s no use being a dragon if Dany doesn’t act like one.
 Welp, she does have a point.
-I get why Dany doesn’t want to destroy everything in her path before even starting to rule, but come ON, child.
+I get why Dany doesn’t want to destroy everything in her path before even starting to rule, but come ON, already.

 Speaking of burning, a different sort of inferno is going on somewhere else in Dragonstone.
 Missandei and Grey Worm, you naughty duo, you.
 After some verbal foreplay about how the Unsullied are trained, they finally get down to playing naked twister and Grey Worm does all the giving, answering my question of two months ago.

 As those two get it on, Sam is in the middle of another gutsy display of his own.
-He’s decided to ignore the warnings of the ArchMaester and repay his debt of gratitude to Commander Mormont, by peeling the flesh off his son in another grotesque montage as if all the slop and shit of the first episode wasn’t bad enough.
+He’s decided to ignore the warnings of the ArchMaester and repay his debt of gratitude to Commander Mormont by peeling the flesh off his son in another grotesque montage, as if all the slop and shit of the first episode wasn’t bad enough.

 Was anyone else wondering how the Greyjoy/Sand Snake alliance was faring?
 Yeah me neither.
-I’ve never really shared the distaste the rest of the internet world has for the ladies of Dorne, my reaction has always been sort of meh.
-But they more than makeup for their blandness as what has been a slight drag of an episode ends with a scorcher of a a sea battle, as the ships of Euron Greyjoy converge on those of Asha’s, deals a massive blow to Dany’s navy.
+I’ve never really shared the distaste the rest of the internet world has for the ladies of Dorne, but my reaction to them has always been sort of meh.
+Still, they more than makeup for their blandness as what has been a slight drag of an episode ends with a scorcher of a a sea battle, as the ships of Euron Greyjoy converge on those of Asha’s, dealing a massive blow to Dany’s navy.
 Without further ado, Euron boards the ship, disembowelling one Sand Sister and garrotting another, leaving only Ellaria and her daughter as hostages.
 Not content, he finds Asha amidst the chaos, and overpowers her in a duel, challenging Theon to come and save her.
 “Come on, you cockless coward,” he taunts.